-Resources/Support/Experiences/Skills Needed to Complete the Improvement Plan

-Standard 5: Managerial Leadership Principal Resident Current Self- Rating Experiences to Master the Standard Competencies the Experience will Utilize Artifacts and Documentation of Mastery Mentor Approval (Initial Indicating Your Support) Executive Coach Approval (Initial Indicating Your Support) Specialized Trainings (How did they relate to each standard for you?
+Resources/Support/Experiences/Skills Needed to Complete the Improvement Plan Standard 5: Managerial Leadership Principal Resident Current Self- Rating Experiences to Master the Standard Competencies the Experience will Utilize Artifacts and Documentation of Mastery Mentor Approval (Initial Indicating Your Support) Executive Coach Approval (Initial Indicating Your Support) Specialized Trainings (How did they relate to each standard for you?
 What did you learn?)

-A. School Resources and □Not Demonstrated

-Budget: The school executive □Developing

-establishes budget processes □Proficient

-and systems which are focused on, and ☐ Accomplished

-result, in improved student achievement. □ Distinguished

-B. Conflict Management □Not

-and Resolution: The school Demonstrated

-executive effectively and □Developing

-efficiently manages the □Proficient

-complexity of human interaction so that the focus ☐ Accomplished

-of the school can be on improved student achievement. ☐ Distinguished
+A. School Resources and □Not Demonstrated Budget: The school executive □Developing establishes budget processes □Proficient and systems which are focused on, and ☐ Accomplished result, in improved student achievement. ☐ Distinguished B. Conflict Management and Resolution: The school □Not Demonstrated executive effectively and □Developing efficiently manages the □Proficient complexity of human interaction so that the focus ☐ Accomplished of the school can be on improved student achievement. □ Distinguished

-C. Systematic Communication: The school executive designs and utilizes various forms of formal and informal communication so that the focus of the school can be on improved student achievement. □Not Demonstrated □Developing □Proficient □ Accomplished □ Distinguished
+C. Systematic Communication: The school executive designs and utilizes various forms of formal and informal communication so that the focus of the school can be on improved student achievement. □Not Demonstrated □Developing □Proficient □ Accomplished □ Distinguished D. School Expectations for Student and Staff: The school executive develops and enforces expectations, structures, rules and procedures for students and staff. □Not Demonstrated □Developing □Proficient □ Accomplished □ Distinguished als: Evidence o or documentation t o support rating: Requirements for Practicing Principals: Evidence or documentation to support rating: School Improvement Plan.
+NC Teacher Working Conditions Survey.
+Evidence of School Improvement Team.
+Student achievement and testing data.
+Statement of school vision, mission, values, beliefs and goals.
+Evidence of stakeholder involvement in development of vision, mission, valve, belief and statement.
+Evidence of shared decision-making and distributed leadership.
+360 Degrees Feedback.
+Other:

-□NI-4

-D. School Expectations for □Not Demonstrated

-Student and Staff: The school □Developing

-executive develops and □Proficient

-enforces expectations,

-structures, rules Accomplished

-and procedures for students and

-staff.
-Distinguished

-Juli.
-3

-Requirements for Practicing Princi pals: Evidence d or documentation to o support rating:

-School Improv

-Vorking Conditions s Survey.

-Evidence of S Evidence of School Improvement Team.

-vement and testin

-school vision, miss

-on, valve, belief and s statement.

-ared decision-ma king and distribut ed leadership.

-360 Degrees -eedback.

-Otner: Other: